jbosstools/jbosstools-aerogear/README.md

 > http://download.jboss.org/jbosstools/builds/staging/jbosstools-aerogear_master/all/repo/

+### Requirements
+* [iOS SDK](http://developer.apple.com) with the latest Xcode including the Xcode Command Line Tools
+* [Android SDK](http://developer.android.com) with the absolute latest updates for all Android SDK components.
+Also the SDK's _tools_ and _platform-tools_ directories on your system path

 ## Get the code

 The easiest way to get started with the code is to [create your own fork](http://help.github.com/forking/),